Philliec459/Pytorch-SSD-for-Marine-Objects-JP4.3/README.md

 We are unsure if the sub-validation-annotations-bbox.csv file is used, but to be consistent with the examples we did supply some images with the corresponding .csv file as was used in the original example.

-## Notes: The following commands were used in our procession and are given here to be used as examples.
+## Notes: The following commands were used in our processing and are shown below to be used as examples.

 ### VIDEO:
     #This is pretty fast in Object Detection and near real-time